kdschmidt1/Sail_Instrument/Readme.md

 ![nur ein Beispiel](https://github.com/kdschmidt1/SegelDisplay/blob/1f7c9f73a63de39d7d9d32b99be04a16940e7baa/Images/Achtung.png "Beispielbild")

-**This Plugin only works with a AVNAV-Version including Canvas-Overlays (Pull request [211](https://github.com/wellenvogel/avnav/pull/211) already initiated) but up to now denied.If you would like to test the functionality anyhow, you can find a debian package in the bin directory.
+**This Plugin only works with a AVNAV-Version including Canvas-Overlays (Pull request [211](https://github.com/wellenvogel/avnav/pull/211) already initiated but up to now denied).
+If you would like to test the functionality anyhow, you can find an avnav debian package in the bin directory.
 You have to rename it to ..._all.deb (without .py) and install it with
 sudo dpkg -i avnav...._all.deb
 The version is based on the original repository from 17th of april, 2022**